-In the Fall of 2018, Ford's series will be published in a book, The Animal Kingdom, by renowned publisher Rizzoli New York.
+In the Fall of 2018, Ford's series was published in a book, The Animal Kingdom, by renowned publisher Rizzoli New York.
 The book is available at booksellers everywhere including at Barnes and Noble and Amazon.

 Ford’s works have been commissioned and collected across the globe.

 Few photographers in the world have photographed as many animals in studio as Ford.

 Over 40,000 years ago, we began to depict animals in cave drawings.
 Throughout history, mankind’s consistent portrayal of animals in art is a testament to the importance of our connection with the animal kingdom.

 As mankind evolved, so did our artwork.
 We began to not only depict, but personify animals.
 We began to see our human emotions in animals.
 This anthropomorphism or personification connected us to animals on a deeper and more emotional level.

 This collection is my perspective and portrayal of the animal kingdom.
 As a portrait photographer, my intention is for these animal portraits to speak to you.
 What they say depends on the conscious and subconscious feelings you embody.

 By photographing each subject in studio on a neutral background, I am creating a portrait that is focused on the animal only.
 This deconstructive approach to portraiture allows you to experience the creature in a way otherwise not possible.
 Through this language of simplistic portraiture, these photographs are aimed to elicit an emotion in you.

 Whether it’s beauty, power, or humor, I want to give animals the opportunity to tell their story and to connect with you.